|

 Normally, (financially) independent adult offspring who reside with their parents can receive social assistance in their own benefit unit, either under welfare or ODSP.
 When the offspring is eligible for ODSP it is to their financial advantage to maintain this independent status.

 However when the co-resident independent adult offspring is only eligible for welfare (Ontario Works) they can chose to "opt-in" to financially dependency status [Reg s.2(2.1)], thus becoming a part of their (ODSP) parent's benefit unit.
 As offspring living with their parents under a separate benefit unit have their assistance rates under welfare calculated at a reduced rate (see the welfare program, Ch.3, s.12: "Basic Assistance: Living with Parents") this can sometimes be more convenient.
-Whether is is financially advantageous to the 'whole family' must be determined by careful comparison of the amount of social assistance provided under the two scenarios.
+Whether it is financially advantageous to the 'whole family' must be determined by careful comparison of the amount of social assistance provided under the two scenarios.

-This is only a practical option where the parent with whom they reside is also on - or eligible for - social income support (either welfare or ODSP), for it is only in that situation that the applicant who takes the option can receive any income support as a member of the parent's benefit unit.
-If the parent is not eligible for welfare assistance then a "dependent adult" is categorically ineligible for income support on their own [OW Reg s.11(1)].
+This is only a practical option where the parent with whom they reside is also on - or eligible for - social assistance income support (either welfare or ODSP), for it is only in that situation that the applicant who takes the option can receive any income support as a member of the parent's benefit unit.
+If the parent is not eligible for welfare assistance then a "dependent adult" is categorically ineligible for income support on their own [OW General Reg s.11(1)].

 5. Dependent Minors